-If you’re wondering the same thing, you will find all the answers you’re looking for in this detailed review of the Osprey Farpoint Trek backpack!
+If you’re wondering the same thing, you will find all the answers you’re looking for in this detailed Osprey Farpoint Trek review!

 The Farpoint Trek is basically just a trail-ready version of the classic Farpoint.
 It has some of the features that we all loved in the older Osprey backpack, but also quite a lot of improved features.
 Like the new backpanel that I’ll tell you all about later.

 Unlike the classic Farpoint series, the Frpaoint Trek is only available in two sizes, neither of which is small enough to be considered a carry-on when you’re flying.